 Voluntary certification can be a valuable asset when either looking for work or starting your own business in the field.
 Certain states may require licensing or certification for individuals working in private practice.
 And you may need to be bonded if working with client finances.

 If you choose to become certified you will want to make sure that certification comes from an institution that is nationally recognized.
 The three main bodies of certification are The National Academy of Certified Care Managers (NACCM), The Commission for Case Manager Certification (CCMC) and The National Association of Social Workers (NASW).
 Click below to review all the requirements for each.

 In order to meet the current aging population’s needs, Geriatric Care Managers must be skilled, knowledgeable and competent.
 By becoming certified in the industry, you are giving greater assurance that you have the knowledge and skills necessary for the tasks at hand and have demonstrated a certain level of professionalism.
 Remember that you will be working directly with the most valuable members of each client’s family.

-Geriatric Care Managers can earn $85k or more annually, depending on level of education, experience, responsibilities and geographic location.
+Geriatric Care Managers have a median salary of around $55,000 depending on level of education, experience, responsibilities and geographic location.
 If you are in a private practice you could get paid in a number of ways – a flat fee for a project, an hourly rate, a monthly retainer or substantial referral fees from all levels of senior living; including assisted living facilities, nursing homes, memory care centers and hospice.
 Building referral relationships in the industry can be critical to building a successful management business.